/*

 <<link "A. Read back and taxi. \"Two-seven Echo Romeo, Lima, Kilo, ramp, standby on entry.\"" "Dec8_Normal">><</link>>

-<<link "B. Request progressive taxi — you've been distracted, and the ramp entry procedure at Signature is a specific left-hand turn past the fuel pit."
+<<link "B. Request progressive taxi.
+You've been distracted, and the ramp entry procedure at Signature is a specific left-hand turn past the fuel pit."
 "Dec8_Progressive">><</link>>

-<<link "C. Read back and start rolling immediately — the Global is behind you and you don't want to hold him up."
+<<link "C. Read back and start rolling immediately.
+The Global is behind you and you don't want to hold him up."
 "Dec8_RollFast">><</link>>

-<<link "D. Stop and pull up the Teterboro airport diagram on the MFD — you're not 100% sure where Kilo and Lima intersect at your current position."
+<<link "D. Stop and pull up the Teterboro airport diagram on the MFD.
+You're not 100% sure where Kilo and Lima intersect at your current position."
 "Dec8_PullDiagram">><</link>>

 </div>You taxi.
 Lima to Kilo to the Signature ramp.
 You hold at the ramp entry, wait for the lineman to wave you in, follow his signals to your spot.
 Shutdown.